 APPOINTMENTS – The practice runs an appointment system.
 Appointments can be made in person or by telephoning the surgery.
 Urgent problems will be dealt with promptly.
-Patients who have multiple or complicated problems should ask for a long appointment.
+Patients who have multiple or complicated problems are asked to let reception know when making the appointment, so we can book accordingly.
 As it is impossible to tell when emergencies will arise, the doctors sometimes cannot adhere to the appointment schedule.
 Patients should feel free to contact the surgery prior to appointment to check if things are running on time.
-We Request that routine appointments are made early and that early notification is given of cancellations.
-Should you miss your appointment without cancelling, it will be recorded on your records.
+If patients decide to come early to their appointment they will not be placed in the queue until their scheduled time slot.
+Should you miss your appointment without cancelling, it will be recorded on your file.

 OUT OF SURGERY VISITS – If patients feel too ill to attend the surgery they can be visited at home provided that